ShivanshAr97/CM-File/README.md

 # CM File

-This repository contains the codes and important points for OOPS Practical File - 2022
+This repository contains the codes and important points for CM Practical File - 2022